On the dimension of the $p$-Bergman spaces: Appendix

 \subsection{Acknowledgements}

-The authors acknowledge Harold Boas for suggesting the problem to the first author.
+The authors express their gratitude to Harold Boas for suggesting the problem to the first author and for offering many valuable suggestions that greatly enhanced the readability of the paper.
 The first author thanks Sivaguru for fruitful meetings.
-They are grateful to Peter Ebenfelt and Ming Xiao for many discussions on the topic and for suggestions that greatly improved this manuscript.
+They are grateful to Peter Ebenfelt and Ming Xiao for many discussions on the topic and for several important suggestions.
 The second author thanks Soumya Ganguly and Pranav Upadrashta for many helpful conversations.
-The second author also wishes to thank Ji\v{r}\'{\i} Lebl and Sean Curry for their inspiration and encouragement.
+The second author thanks Ji\v{r}\'{\i} Lebl, Roland Roeder and Sean Curry for their inspiration and encouragement.

 \fontsize{11}{9}\selectfont

 TIFR Centre for Applicable Mathematics, Bengaluru, India 560065.

 Email: shreedhar24@tifrbng.res.in